Dubsta/QuoteMachine/README.md

 ### Why
 A mini project based on [freecodecamp's challenge](https://www.freecodecamp.com/challenges/build-a-random-quote-machine).
-This mini project is intended to fufill the requirements and more! :laughing:
+This mini project is intended to fulfil the requirements and more! :laughing:

 ### How